-When you boil it down, the size of your company doesn’t matter -- nor does your budget.
-Just because you don’t have the deep pockets of bigger B2B companies does not mean you can't develop a PR strategy that puts your startup in the media spotlight and generates new leads.
+When you boil it down, the size of your company doesn’t have to be a deal breaker -- nor does your budget.
+Just because you don’t have the deep pockets of bigger B2B companies does not mean you can't develop startup PR tactics that put your brand on the map.

-We have assembled a simple, but effective, list of budget friendly PR strategies (some of them even free!) that you can utilize right now.
+When you do PR for startups, you have to choose your PR tactics carefully.
+That is why we've assembled a simple, but effective, list of budget friendly PR strategies (some of them even free!) that you can utilize right now.

 Small Business PR, Meet Budget Friendly Strategies

 1. Attach Your Startup to an Influencer